 To establish NCHS Humanities Department as a leader in creating and organising challenging and robust programmes that promote the school values and mind-set for excellence.

-2. NUS Geography Challenge – Honourable Mention for Creative Component
+6. NUS Geography Challenge 2019 – Honourable Mention for Creative component

 Contemporary Singaporean Issues Forum

-The Contemporary Singaporean Issues or CSI Forum is held annually for upper secondary students in NCHS to understand the interconnectedness of Singapore and the world they live in.
-It also hopes to develop students as active thinkers and learners, and cultivate active citizenry.
+The Contemporary Singaporean Issues or CSI Forum is held annually for Upper secondary students in NCHS to understand the interconnectedness of Singapore and the world they live in.
+The forum aims to:

 (i) raise students’ awareness of societal issues in a contemporary world,

 (ii) motivate them to become concerned citizens who appreciate the complex and